tiby312/broccoli-project/report/src/ch3-level-analysis.md

 ### Level Comparison

 The below charts show the load balance between the different levels of the tree.
+Tree construction is compared against one call to `find_colliding_pairs`.

 Some observations:
 * The cost of rebalancing the first level is the most erratic.